blackcherry88/parallel-in-cuda/tile_matrixmult/README.md

-    This implement mp1 solution for ECE408(Applied Parallel Programming)
+    This implement mp3 solution for ECE408(Applied Parallel Programming)

-    If you want test vec_add2, you can run
+    If you want test tile_matrixmult, you can run

     #suppose you are in ./build directory